kevwalsh/carota/_posts/2016-01-02-directions.md

 * Google Maps: <https://goo.gl/maps/27qlY>, or type in ```547316 Side Road 3, Clarksburg ON```
 * Don't use Apple Maps on an iPhone, it will put you in a ditch.

-Finally, do not park on the road (you might get towed away).
+Finally, do not park on the road (you might get towed).
 We'll set up a parking in the field by our driveway.

 <iframe width='100%' height='700px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/lobp.ng3fga55/attribution,zoompan,zoomwheel,geocoder.html?access_token=pk.eyJ1IjoibG9icCIsImEiOiJjN3E3cHNFIn0.wzwgKdJM1apIg_CO9yO73A'></iframe>